• Skip to primary navigation

 One day, while Ron was hauling equipment to a construction site, Lee got a phone call from the state highway patrol.
 Ron had caused a pile-up on the interstate by slamming into the back of another car.

-“He failed the sobriety test”, the trooper told Lee.
+“He failed the sobriety test,” the trooper told Lee.
 “He was way over the limit.
-You’ve got big problems, buddy”.
+You’ve got big problems, buddy.”

 As a consequence of ignoring the signs of Ron’s alcohol problem, Lee had to file bankruptcy and nearly lost his business.
+Failing to spot the signs of an alcohol problem and take action can harm more than just the drinker.

 6 Signs a Co-worker Could Be Abusing Drugs or Alcohol